 - Ours took about 20 minutes to melt, but we didn’t do it on a particularly hot day

-6. Add a touch of Science
+6. Adding a touch of Science to your pizza box solar oven smores activity…

 We used this activity to investigate heat retention with the dark paper compared to the aluminum foil.
 While we didn’t notice a difference in temperature between the two, the kids did enjoy using the thermometers to check the temperatures inside the boxes.
 Perhaps it might have been a better experiment had we just compared white to black paper on the bottom.
 Or, perhaps we should have also experimented with different heat measuring techniques.